Content Refresh Services - Update Content for AI-Overviews and AI Search

 Does it Hurt Your Rankings to Refresh Content?

 It is always a possibility that your page may not improve following a revamp.
+We also often see temporary shifts when changing pages.
+You may see your pages falling in SERPs or even falling out of the top 10 or top 100 pages.
+This is okay.
 Keep in mind that Google, itself, makes more than 600 algorithm changes each year.
 Other search engines do the same.
+When your content is re-indexed and crawled, it has the chance to rank higher than ever before.

 Also, Google doesn't necessarily explain how to optimize content for search engines.
 We have a good idea of what to do, but no one knows except for the powers that be at Google.